 The proposed single-family will be constructed along the face and toe of the coastal bluff on Beach Drive.
-The proposed house consists of three stones, with the lowest level being non-habitable due to Federal Emergency Management Agency (FEMA) regulations applying to wave run up areas (Flood Zone-V), which require all habitable space to be raised above the 100-year wave run up zone.
-The house is about 5,800 square feet in size, including five bedrooms and three and a half bathrooms, with a five-car garage on the 1 level.
-The house is larger than recently approved homes of similar construction on Beach Drive due to the size of the parcel, which is about twice the size of most parcels down coast from the project site.
-Despite the size, the amount of grading will be comparable or less than that done for recently approved homes of similar construction due to the angle of the slope on site.
-Visibility of the house from the beach will be minimal, due to the existing line of houses on the coast side of Beach Drive, and the incorporation of earth-tone colors accented by teak veneer to better complement the surrounding environment.
-Finally, the height of the house will match the existing and proposed development on the bluff side of Beach Drive.
+The proposed house consists of three stories, with the lowest level being non-habitable due to Federal Emergency Management Agency (FEMA) regulations applying to wave run up areas (Flood Zone-V), which require all habitable space to be raised above the 100-year wave run up zone.
+The house is about 5,530 square feet in size, including five bedrooms and three and a half bathrooms, with a five-car garage on the 1" level.
+The house is larger than recently approved homes of similar construction on Beach Drive.
+The size of the parcel, however, is about twice the size of most parcels down coast from the project site.
+The exception is the house approved on the immediate downcoast property (permit 04-0255), approved by the Board of Supervisors on September 26, 2006, which is about 5,800 square feet in size.